-Other financial instruments such as cash and cash equivalents, investments measured at amortised cost (Morabaha placements), accounts receivable and accrued expenses are short term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of counterparties.
+Other financial instruments such as cash and cash equivalents, investment at amortized cost and accrued expenses are short term financial assets and financial liabilities whose carrying amounts approximate fair value, because of their short-term nature and the high credit quality of counterparties.
 These financial instruments are categorised as level 3.